Jin Is a Tonic

 And, since we're talking about Echo and Jin, let's extend thanks also to Marian Stubenitsky, Bonnie Inouye and Margaret Coe, all of whom have made enormous contributions to the storehouse of knowledge in this area -- ever since Alice Schlein first introduced and named the design known as Echo in Weaver's magazine back in the 1990s.
 To be clear, Jin is an ancient structure, dating back thousands of years, as discussed by Becker in his seminal book, Pattern and Loom.
 But right now I'm focusing on the gorgeous waving multicolored designs that weavers are creating today.]

-So, in Atlanta with Kathi Grupp and members of the Chattahoochee Handweavers Guild, we were discussing the beloved weave structure known as Jin and how it solves all kinds of float problems when you want to design a viable fabric using an Echo threading.
+So, in Atlanta with Kathi Grupp and members of the Chattahoochee Handweavers Guild, we were discussing the popular weave structure known as Jin and how it solves all kinds of float problems when you want to design a viable fabric on an Echo threading.

-Let's start with Echo, because that's the basic threading many of us use in designing Jin.
+Let's start with Echo, because that's the threading many folks use in designing Jin.
 Working with weaving software to design an Echo pattern, often you'll "test" your design with an ascending twill tieup, where half of the shafts are down and half are raised (meaning that when any warp thread in the design is up, its parallel will be down).
 Your pattern will show on either side, but in different colors.
 Brilliant!
-That's why folks love Echo designs, because they offer lots of freedom in creating curves.
+So many weavers love Echo designs, because they offer lots of freedom in creating curves.

 Sometimes the test tieup for Echo works beautifully, depending on the threading.
 But, more often than not, it creates lots of long floats.
 Like this:

 What to do?
 Keep calm and add tabby -- to weave Jin -- which, by definition, will never give you warp floats of more than 3 picks.
 For that reason alone, Jin is a tonic.
-And with two or three or four colors in the warp (using an extended parallel threading) and with the right color in the weft, you'll often get iridescence and, sometimes, blended colors that are created by combinations of your basic colors in the warp and weft.
+Plus, with two or three or four colors in the warp (using an extended parallel threading) and with the right color in the weft, you'll often get iridescence and, sometimes, new and unpredictable colors that are created by combinations of your basic colors in the warp and weft.

 Further, I like to say that Jin is a very tidy structure, because of the uniformity of the 3-pick-long warp floats.